skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 2. Once the backup .ISO files are downloaded to Skytap Windows VM, FTP the required files to NFS IBM i LPAR or target IBM i LPAR depending on backups strategy

-3. Restore from a GO save 22+23 backup refer to the below document:
+3. Restore from a GO save 22+23 backup referring to the document below:

 > <a href="https://skytap.github.io/well-architected-framework/resiliency/solutions/go-save" target="_blank"> IBM i migration to Skytap -- GO save option 22+23</a>